-The omission of Phineas from CFH's discussion of analogy (and from Hofstadter's (1995a) discussions) is striking, since it provides strong evidence against their position.
-Phineas performs a significant learning task, bringing to bear substantial amounts of domain knowledge in the process.
-Phineas can extend its knowledge of the physical world, deriving new explanations by analogy, which can be applied beyond the current situation.
-Phineas provides a solid refutation of the CFH claim that systems that interleave a general mapping engine with other independently-developed modules cannot be used to flexibly construct their own representations.
+The omission of PHINEAS from Chalmers et al.'s (1992) discussion of analogy (and from Hofstadter's (1995a) discussions) is striking, since it provides strong evidence against their position.
+PHINEAS performs a significant learning task, bringing to bear substantial amounts of domain knowledge in the process.
+It can extend its knowledge of the physical world, deriving new explanations by analogy, which can be applied beyond the current situation.
+Thus, PHINEAS provides a solid refutation of the claim of Chalmers et al. that systems that interleave a general mapping engine with other independently developed modules cannot be used to flexibly construct their own representations.

-3.2.3 Other simulations using SME
+3.1.3.
+Other simulations using SME.
 SME has been used in a variety of other cognitive simulations.
-These include
+These include the following.

-- SEQL: A simulation of abstraction processes in concept learning (Skorstad, Gentner, & Medin, 1988).
+- SEQL: a simulation of abstraction processes in concept learning (Skorstad et al. 1988).
 Here SME was used to explore whether abstraction-based or exemplar-based accounts best accounted for sequence effects in concept learning.
-The input stimuli were representations of geometric figures. - MAC/FAC: A simulation of similarity-based retrieval (Gentner & Forbus, 1991; Law, Forbus, & Gentner, 1994; Forbus, Gentner, & Law, 1995).
+The input stimuli were representations of geometric figures. - MAC/FAC: a simulation of similarity-based retrieval (Gentner and Forbus 1991, Law et al. 1994, Forbus et al. 1995).
 In MAC/FAC, SME is used in the second stage of retrieval to model the human preference for structural remindings.
-The first stage is a simpler matcher whose output estimates what SME will produce on two structured representations and can be implemented in first-generation connectionist hardware in parallel, and thus has the potential to scale to human-sized memories.
-MAC/FAC has been tested with simple metaphors, stories, fables, Shakespeare plays, and descriptions of physical phenomena. - MAGI: A simulation of symmetry detection (Ferguson, 1994).
+The first stage is a simple matcher whose output estimates what SME will produce on two structured representations and can be implemented in first-generation connectionist hardware in parallel, and thus has the potential to scale to human-sized memories.
+MAC/FAC has been tested with simple metaphors, stories, fables, Shakespeare plays, and descriptions of physical phenomena. - MAGI: a simulation of symmetry detection (Ferguson 1994).
 MAGI uses SME to map a representation against itself, to uncover symmetries and regularities within a representation.
-MAGI has been tested with examples from the visual perception literature, conceptual materials, and combined perceptual/functional representations (i.e., diagrams and functional descriptions of digital logic circuits).
+It has been tested with examples from the visual perception literature, conceptual materials, and combined perceptual/functional representations (i.e. diagrams and functional descriptions of digital logic circuits). - MARS: a simulation of analogical problem solving (Forbus et al. 1994).
+MARS uses SME to import equations from a previously-worked thermodynamics problems to help it solve new problems.
+This simulation is the first in a series of systems that we are building to model the range of expert and novice behaviours in problem solving and learning.